Head Coach, Fresno State Bulldogs

 With a background rooted on the defensive side of the ball - he was a defensive coordinator for 16 years before coming to Fresno State - DeRuyter changed the philosophy of how the 'Dogs played on both sides of the ball.

 Offensively, the Bulldogs went to an up-tempo spread offense in 2012 and finished in the top 20 nationally in scoring, passing and total offense.
+In 2013, the 'Dogs saw greater success, ranking in the top six of all three of those categories while leading the nation in passing behind quarterback Derek Carr.
+Carr went on to receive the 2013 Sammy Baugh Award as the nation's top passer.

 Defensively, Fresno State's most momentous change came in the turnover department.
 Fresno State had ranked 111th or worse in turnovers gained in the six previous seasons before DeRuyter's arrival and tied for dead last in the nation in 2011 with only nine take-aways.
-In one season in DeRuyter's 3-4 defense, now run by defensive coordinator Nick Toth, Fresno State had 35 take-aways in the regular season to rank fifth nationally.
+In one season in DeRuyter's 3-4 defense, now run by defensive coordinator Nick Toth, Fresno State had 35 take-aways in 2012 to rank fifth nationally.

 DeRuyter came to Fresno State with 22 years of coaching experience.
 He took over the Bulldog program after serving the previous two seasons as the assistant head coach/defensive coordinator at Texas A&M. There, he also served as the interim head coach for the Aggies in the Meineke Car Care Bowl of Texas against Northwestern on Dec.
 31, 2011, leading A&M to a 33-22 victory.

 DeRuyter hails from a pair of Hall of Fame coaches, as he was mentored by Fisher DeBerry at Air Force and by Chris Ault at Nevada.
-DeRuyter was a 2010 nominee for the Broyles Award that honors the nation's top assistant coach, when he was working under former Green Bay Packers coach Mike Sherman.
+DeRuyter was a 2010 nominee for the Broyles Award that honors the nation's top assistant coach, when he was working under former Green Bay Packers head coach Mike Sherman.

 In DeRuyter's two seasons with Texas A&M, he did what he has consistently accomplished throughout his career - developed defensive units that are among the best in the nation.